Authentication Flow

 The platform uses JWT callbacks to handle token lifecycle:

-- Stores access tokens, refresh tokens, and expiration information within JWT payloads
+- Stores access tokens, refresh tokens, ID tokens, and expiration information within JWT payloads

 - Manages token persistence and retrieval for session validation